crigroup/osrobotics/kinematics/inverse_kinematics.md

 Redundancy arises when there are *multiple IK solutions* for a given desired task value.
-Consider the planar 2-DOF manipulator in Fig. 1.
+Consider the planar 2-DOF manipulator as above.
 For the given value $$(x_\mathrm{des},y_\mathrm{des})$$ of the task, there are two distinct IK solutions, namely $$(\theta_1^*,\theta_2^*)$$ and
 $$({\theta'}^*_1,{\theta'}^*_2)$$.
 For a manipulator with 6 revolute